alphagov/smart-answers/doc/development-workflow.md

 1. Assign yourself to the Pull Request.

+2. Add the "In code review" label to allow people to see at a glance that the PR is being reviewed.

-2. Review the Pull Request.
+3. Review the Pull Request.

-3. Add a comment to say that the PR looks good if/when you're happy with it.
+4. Add a comment to say that the PR looks good if/when you're happy with it.

-4. Add the "Passed code review" label to allow people to see at a glance that the PR has been reviewed.
+5. Add the "Passed code review" label to allow people to see at a glance that the PR has been reviewed.

 ## Fact-checking a Pull Request (Optional)